albertattard/java-boot-camp/docs/11-collections/04-maps.md

 }
 ```

-The above example creates a map and adds (puts) four entries to the set.
+The above example creates a map and adds (puts) four entries to the map.
 We can provide hits to the `Hashtable` constructor about its _initial capacity_ and the _load factor_.
 The _load factor_ is the relation between number of buckets and the size of the map.
 This is a trade-off between memory used and performance.
 In most cases the default _load factor_ value works well, but there are cases where this needs to be tuned.

 {% include custom/note.html details="Premature optimization is the root of all evil."%}